HandBrake/HandBrake-docs/source/en/latest/get-handbrake/download-and-install.markdown

 ## Downloading

+*Most modern computers can run HandBrake.
+To be sure your system meets the minimum requirements, see [System requirements](../technical/system-requirements.html) in the technical documentation.*

 To download HandBrake to your computer, click the download button on the HandBrake website's [Home page](https://handbrake.fr/).
 You can also choose a version for a specific operating system from the [Downloads page](https://handbrake.fr/downloads.php).

 Experienced users may wish to try HandBrake's [nightly builds](https://handbrake.fr/nightly.php)[^nightly-builds].